sshniro/zap-docs/source/includes/explore.md

 ```

 Unlike the traditional Spider, AJAX Spider does not provide a percentage for the work done.
 Use the `status` endpoint to
-identify whether the Spidering is still active or finished.
+identify whether the Spider is still active or finished.

 ### View Results